 Valmet's guidelines on the prevention of misconduct define how suspected misconduct should be reported, how it is investigated and how the issue proceeds.
-Valmet employees are encouraged to report suspected misconduct to their own supervisors, to other management or, if necessary, directly to Legal Affairs and Internal Audit.
+Valmet employees are encouraged to report suspected misconduct to their own supervisors, to other management or, if necessary, directly to Legal Affairs and Corporate Internal Audit.
 Allegations are investigated immediately and confidentially.
-Internal Audit decides on how the matter will be investigated and reports any misconduct to the Audit Committee.
+Valmet has enforced a principle that there is no retaliation to the one who reports.
+This is monitored by the Audit Committee.
+The Head of Internal Audit reports regularly to the Audit Committee the related cases.
 The Legal Affairs and HR functions together implement any measures consequential to the misconduct.